adityaS011/masteringJavaScript/README.md

 ## What's Inside

-- **Web Games:** Have fun building interactive web games to learn core JavaScript concepts.
+- (**Weather App:** Using weather api, interactive interface using html, css and js core concepts.)[https://weather-api-101.netlify.app/]
 - **Web Page Enhancements:** Add interactivity and dynamic behavior to web pages.
 - **Data Manipulation:** Learn the fundamentals of data processing with JavaScript.
 - **Practice:** Challenge yourself with small coding exercises and quizzes.